Table of Contents

 Placer Concentration

-The formation of placer deposits depends on climate and hydrology.
-Regions with high rainfall and steep gradients, like the Amazon Basin or California's Sierra Nevada, have produced extensive placer gold.
-The Klondike Gold Rush in the Yukon was driven by rich placers in permafrost terrain, where mechanical weathering was dominant.
-Modern placer mining continues in many parts of the world, including Southeast Asia and South America.
+The formation of placer deposits depends heavily on climate and hydrology.
+Regions with high rainfall and steep terrain, such as the Amazon Basin and California’s Sierra Nevada, have produced extensive placer gold deposits through mechanical concentration in river channels and alluvial fans.

 Major Gold and Silver Provinces: Geographic Examples